MoxxIsHere/Frog-Cursor/README.md

 ## About

 A little project I made while waiting for some stuff.
 Since I ended up liking how it turned out, I decided to go ahead publish it.
+What it does is download a couple of pixel drawn cursors I made myself into the system files and alter the registry for easy installation.

 ## Installation Guide
-### Manual Installation
-To install manually you have to [**download**](https://codeload.github.com/MoxxIsHere/Frog-Cursor/zip/refs/heads/main) the **.zip** file and extract it.
-Next copy the **.cur** files inside of the folder you extracted into **"C:\Windows\Cursors\"**, then either use the **scheme.reg** file to create a cursor scheme automatically or head on over to **"Mouse Properties ➜ Pointers"** and customize it to your liking.

 ### Setup Installation
 You need an internet connection to install with the setup.
 1. Start by running the **Frog Cursor Setup.exe** that you can download from the [**Releases**](https://github.com/MoxxIsHere/Frog-Cursor/releases) tab;